SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Prolog

-- [terminusdb/terminusdb](https://github.com/terminusdb/terminusdb) - TerminusDB is a semantic document graph
+- [terminusdb/terminusdb](https://github.com/terminusdb/terminusdb) - TerminusDB is a distributed database with a collaboration model

 ## Python